 Hi everyone!
 Below is a guest post written for you all by my wonderful friend, Charlotte.
-I asked Charlotte to share her story with us because it's always important to recognize that EDs/DE can come in all shapes and sizes (literally and figuratively).
-Most people who have EDs don't meet the exact criteria for AN … Continue reading We Must Be Brave – guest post
+I asked Charlotte to share her story with us because it's always important to recognize that eating disorders and disordered eating affect people of all genders, races, religions, sizes, socioeconomic statuses, and more.
+Content warning: this post contains vague … Continue reading We Must Be Brave – guest post

 New Year's resolutions are a funny thing.
 Some people decide that they want to build better relationships, some decide they want to reach their career goals.
 Some people decide that they are going to finally *lose that weight* or really start *being active.* I hate the way these people fall prey to diet culture and … Continue reading New Year’s resolutions and AGING in America